jeffmcwhirter/rdx/README.md

   src/com/radiometrics/plugin

+* rdx.properties

+Placeholder file for defining the external RDX db.
+Copy this into your RAMADDA home directory and edit it with your DB info

+* api.xml

+Defines the api endpoints into RdxApiHandler

 * RdxApiHandler.java

-This is a singleton classthat gets instantiated at runtime.
-Implements the /rdx/status page.
+This is a singleton class that gets instantiated at runtime.
+Implements the /rdx/status and /rdx/notifications pages.
 Also creates 2 threads  - one for monitoring the external instrument status database.
 One for handling notifications

 * RdxInstrumentTypeHandler.java

 Represents the instruments.
-Currently no functionality

-* api.xml

-Defines the api endpoints into RdxApiHandler

-* instruments.txt

-Holds example instruments for testing
+Just does the decoration of the datetime values

 * metadata.xml

 Defines the notification metadata

-* rdx.properties

-Placeholder

 * rdx.sql